1

 Job Summary and Qualifications

-The Hospital Housekeeper is responsible for cleaning clinical and non-clinical areas of the facility in accordance with departmental and hospital policy.
+• Responsible for cleaning clinical and non-clinical areas of the facility in accordance with departmental and hospital policy.
 Will also perform other duties as assigned by supervisor.

-• Adhere to safety and sanitation policies
+• Adhere to safety and sanitation policies.

-• Adhere to storage, handling and disposal of RMW, Hazmat, solid waste and linen
+• Adhere to storage, handling and disposal of RMW, Hazmat, solid waste and linen.

 • Maintain and adhere to Environmental Service uniform and personal appearance standards at all time

-• Report all hazards and unsafe work conditions
+• Report all hazards and unsafe work conditions.

 What qualifications you will need:

-• High School Graduate\Equivalent preferred
+• High School Graduate or Equivalent preferred

 • 1 + years of experience in healthcare preferred